 |Unit Learning Outcomes||Upon successful completion of this unit students will be able to:

-2. Apply specialised knowledge of evaluating, managing and developing human resources in practical contexts (e.g. workplace)
+1. Apply knowledge of managing, measuring and developing employee performance in practical contexts

 |Timetabled Learning Activities||Workshops: 2 hours per teaching week for South Street Campus

 Seminars (South Street): All offerings of this unit include the equivalent of 30 hours of structured learning.
 Structured learning may include lectures, face-to-face seminars, workshops, online activities, consultations and coaching sessions.
 Some units may be delivered in an intensive mode.
 Students should refer to the published timetable, and Unit Guide for specific information about the timetabling of this unit.

 Seminars (TNE):6 sessions at 3.5 hours per session X 1 revision session at 3 hours.

 All offerings of this unit include the equivalent of 30 hours of structured learning.

 |Unit Learning Experiences||The learning and teaching approach informing the assessment and activity selection and design in this unit are student-centred, constructivist, and outcome-based (SOLO), featuring predominantly active learning strategies with tasks that are open-ended, authentic, and scaffolded.